uci-inf-133/a1-portfolio-amyytrinh/readme.txt

 5. What online resources did you consult when completing this assignment? (list specific URLs, describe queries to Generative AI, or use of AI-based code completion)
 - https://getbootstrap.com/docs/4.0/components/alerts/
 - Generative AI was used to guide me step-by-step in building a website, including HTML structure, Bootstrap layout, and background images.
-The generated base code was then modified accordingly.
+It was especially used for leveraging the available information on the Bootstrap webpage and applying it to the contact form.
+The generated code was looked over and modified accordingly.

 6. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?